-I don’t know if Thierry Andre of Montreal has seen Keith’s instrument or not, but he came up with his own extensions-on-both-sides idea recently (left).
+I don’t know if Thierry Andre of Montreal has seen Keith’s instrument or not, but he came up with his own extensions-on-both-sides idea recently (above).
 P.S: Looks like he’ll be at the Holy Grail show as well.

 I stumbled across this recent Making Of video by Doug Wilkes in the UK, building someone a copy of Eaton’s well-known lyraharp guitar (below).

-Art Davis of San Diego was (is?) hoping to “create a fully researched top-level instrument that could be repeatable” (right).
+Art Davis of San Diego was (is?) hoping to “create a fully researched top-level instrument that could be repeatable” (above).
 The harp assembly is mounted with screws to the reinforced side of the guitar.